tdw33/Dungeon-Java-Game/docs/0-manuals/maintenance.md

 ##### GMap Generator

 The game's [GMap](../../DungeonCrafter/core/src/dev/teamcyan/dungeoncrafter/classes/GMap.java) implementation was thought in such a manner to allow for further extension with a GMap Generator.
-But as all projects, we were constrained by time and resources and this has saddly remained a nice //TODO
+But as all projects, we were constrained by time and resources and this has sadly remained a nice //TODO

-- The current GMap implementations was thoguht around the ease of integration with a proceduraly generated map
+- The current GMap implementations was thought around the ease of integration with a proceduraly generated map

-- Using a lightweight wraper to the [libGDX TiledMap](https://github.com/libgdx/libgdx/wiki/Tile-maps) this can be done  efficiently and with no high resource needs
+- Using a lightweight wrapper to the [libGDX TiledMap](https://github.com/libgdx/libgdx/wiki/Tile-maps) this can be done  efficiently and with no high resource needs

 - Research has led to a few conclusions which should be considered when implementing the map generator